 - You can also change your W-4 if you want.

-- If you’ve got a fantastic refund, you should do the opposite and decrease your withholding – or else you could not require living on little of your paycheck every year.
+- If you’ve got a fantastic refund, you should do the opposite and decrease your withholding – or else you could not require living on a little of your paycheck yearly.

 5. Boost Retirement Savings

-Contribute fully for your retirement – for instance, an individual retirement account contribution is the perfect way for evaluating how to save money from tax.
+Contribute fully for your retirement – for instance, an individual retirement account contribution is the perfect way to evaluate how to save money from tax.

 “By contributing to an IRA, you decrease your taxable income and simultaneously become retirement savvy also,” said Picnic Tax Founder Ryan Mclnnis.
-And you have the tax deadline until 15 April to completely set up and give your contribution to an IRA.
+And you have a tax deadline of 18 April to set up and contribute to an IRA.

-If you work for yourself, you should cut off your tax to a SEP IRA or Simplified Employee Pension account.
-The limit should be up to 25% of your net earnings, for a high contribution of $56000.
+If you work for yourself, you should reduce your tax to a SEP IRA or Simplified Employee Pension account.
+The limit should be up to 25% of your net earnings for a high contribution of $56000.

 6. Fund Your Flexible Savings Account

-- The IRS will provide you funnel tax-free dollars every year from your paycheck into a Flexible Savings Account.
-In case your employer offers a dynamic spending account, you might wish to take full advantage of it to lower down your tax.
+- The IRS will provide you with tax-free dollars every year from your paycheck into a Flexible Savings Account.
+In case your employer offers a dynamic spending account, you might wish to take full advantage of it to lower your tax.